slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 ### Web - 2nd part (crypto)

-The page encrypts the file we upload with either `AES-CBC` or `RC4`.
-We don't get to pick the key so I assume this is hardcoded in the code which we don't have access right now.
+The web app encrypts files that are linked on the form with either `AES-CBC` or `RC4`.
+I don't get to pick the key so I assume this is hardcoded in the code which I don't have access to right now.
 I tried fuzzing the handler to use `file:///` or something like that and also tried to pick another cipher like `None` or `Null` but that didn't work.

 I don't see any obvious way to exploit `AES-CBC` here but `RC4` is interesting because the key stream generated here is the same across all files we encrypt.
 To verify this I created three different files on my machine:

 ```
-root@ragingunicorn:~/htb/kryptos# echo AAAAAAAA > 1
+# echo AAAAAAAA > 1
-root@ragingunicorn:~/htb/kryptos# echo AAAAAAAAAAAAAAAA > 2
+# echo AAAAAAAAAAAAAAAA > 2
-root@ragingunicorn:~/htb/kryptos# echo AAAAAAAAAAAAAAAAAAAAAAAA > 3
+# echo AAAAAAAAAAAAAAAAAAAAAAAA > 3
 ```

 When I encrypt the files, I can clearly see that the same key stream is used across all 3 files since the beginning of the ciphertext is the same: